 They’re tiny and adorable with larger-than-life personalities.
-But if you’re thinking of getting a Miniature Horse, there are some important things you should know before bringing one home.
+But if you’re thinking of getting a Miniature Horse, there are some important things you should know about Miniature Horse care before bringing one home.

-A well-cared-for Mini can live into his 30s, but to have a long, healthy life, he needs to be treated like the special creature he is.
+A Miniature Horse that is cared for well can live into his 30s, but to have a long, healthy life, he needs to be treated like the special creature he is.

 “I’m always telling my clients with Miniatures that they’re not just ‘little big horses,’” says Rebecca Frankeny, VMD, a practicing veterinarian, owner of Juniata Mobile Veterinary Service in central Pennsylvania, and author of Miniature Horses: A Veterinary Guide for Owners and Breeders.
 “They are metabolically and physiologically different.”

 One big difference is that Minis are more prone to dental issues and hyperlipemia (fatty liver disease).
-Both can cause serious, even fatal, problems, so anyone who owns a Mini—or is considering getting one—should become educated on proper care.
+Both can cause serious, even fatal, problems, so anyone who owns a Mini—or is considering getting one—should become educated on proper care of the Miniature Horse.

 The first Miniature Horse was imported into the United States somewhere around 1888.
 There are now an estimated 100,000 Minis in America, and they can be found in over 30 countries around the world.